 If you’ve been following along, you will be familiar with the first step: Grab the video’s URL, paste it into the on-screen box, and hit Download.

 We’ve also touched on the second approach; like FBDown, SaveFrom has a Chrome extension which you need to sideload.

 Lastly, there’s a downloadable EXE app.
 If you use the app, you will be able to choose your video quality before you save it.
 If you’re downloading high-definition content, it’s a great tool.

 You can also use SaveFrom to save a video from Facebook to your phone.

 - Pros: A one-size-fits-all Swiss Army Knife.
 You’ll never need another app.

 - Cons: Some of the site’s tools cost money to download and use.

-If these tools don’t work for you, don’t hesitate to try these other ways to download videos off of websites.
-What would you add to this list?
-Which apps do you rely on when you want to download videos from any social media site to your device, not just Facebook.
+If these tools don’t work for you, don’t hesitate to try these other ways to download videos off websites.
+And if you’re an iOS user, you can download videos from any social media site to your device, not just Facebook.